-Passenger Compartment Air Filter
+Passenger Compartment Air Filter (if equipped)

 Your vehicle may have an air filter that removes pollen and road dust from outside air before it is directed to the interior of the vehicle.
-For maintenance of this filter, see Servicing Your Contour.
+For maintenance of this filter, see the Maintenance and Care chapter.

-Rear Window Defroster and Heated Side View Mirrors (If equipped)
+Rear Window Defroster (If equipped)

-The defroster for the rear window clears frost, fog, or thin ice from both the inside and outside of the rear window and activates the heated side view mirrors.
+The defroster for the rear window clears frost, fog, or thin ice from both the inside and outside of the rear window.

-The button for the rear window defroster and heated side view mirrors is on the instrument panel, to the right of the steering wheel.
+The button for the rear window defroster is on the instrument panel, to the right of the steering wheel.